How to Quickly Adjust Your Strategy to a New Reality

 Conduct Your Research, Quickly

 Working on a product (and with the market) for some time, you have most likely gained a good knowledge of it.
 You can (and should) use it.
 This is true, by the way, also for strategic processes that are not operating under a tight schedule.
-The market alone won’t tell you your strategy, you have to process the knowledge you gained and make sense of it anyway.
+The market alone won’t tell you your strategy.
+You have to process the knowledge you gained and make sense of it anyway.

-In places where you don’t feel certain about your knowledge, and would normally go to talk to customers or run surveys, there is often a lot of public information that you can use.
+In places where you don’t feel certain about your knowledge and would normally go to talk to customers or run surveys, there is often a lot of public information that you can use.
 It won’t always be exactly what you want, but if you know which questions you want to be answered, it is much easier to find the evidence you need.

 Know When to Stop

-The 80-20 rule plays nicely here too: when the wave is still in place, but the amplitude is already smaller, you start getting a good sense of where it will land eventually.
+The 80-20 rule plays nicely here, too: when the wave is still in place, but the amplitude is already smaller, you start getting a good sense of where it will land eventually.

 In a quick strategic process, you will most likely stop at this point and use this strategy to make decisions that are due.
 It is probably good enough, assuming everyone understands that the sine wave is still there and might impact some of your outcomes in the future.

-Take the time to set this expectation with everyone relevant – from the CEO to the developers, so that when you need to change things you will be able to do so with less friction.
+Take the time to set this expectation with everyone relevant – from the CEO to the developers, so that when you need to change things, you will be able to do so with less friction.

-Stating clearly that in order to move fast you needed to make decisions with missing information (ideally explaining which information you are missing), goes a long way in getting everyone aligned – both on the strategy itself and during execution.
+Stating clearly that in order to move fast, you needed to make decisions with missing information (ideally explaining which information you are missing) goes a long way in getting everyone aligned – both on the strategy itself and during execution.

 Our free e-book “Speed-Up the Journey to Product-Market Fit” — an executive’s guide to strategic product management is waiting for you